julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, February 04, 2025.
+Wednesday, February 05, 2025.
 Quote of the day:

-> "Our best thoughts come from others." - Ralph Waldo Emerson
+> "My attitude is that if you push me towards something that you think is a weakness, then I will turn that perceived weakness into a strength." - Michael Jordan